 You can manage variables by accessing the Variables Panel in the editor (top-right corner).
 In this panel, you can:

-Variables saved to the results will appear in the Results Page under dedicated columns.
+Variables saved to the results will appear in the Submission table under dedicated columns.

 You can prefill variables by passing initial values in the URL when launching your Agent.
 For example: